lschierer/RUT/packages/luke/history/SweetPotato.md

 ---

-title: Evidence from a Sweet Potato
+title: "Evidence from a Sweet Potato"
 date:
 tags:
   - science